Vchitect/VBench/README.md

 sh scripts/evaluate_videocrafter1.sh
 ```
 #### Get Final Score and Submit to Leaderboard
 We have provided scripts for calculating the `Final Score`, `Quality Score`, and `Semantic Score` in the Leaderboard.
 You can run them locally to obtain the final scores or as a final check before submitting to the Leaderboard.
+The minimum and maximum values for normalization in each dimension, as well as the coefficients used in the final score calculation, can be found in the `scripts/constant.py` file.
 ##### command line
 ```bash
 # Pack the evaluation results into a zip file.